Kathy Delaney-Smith: Harvard

 In 1998, Harvard again won the conference, and had its best season ever winning 23 games, helped by the leading scorer in the nation Allison Feaster, who averaged 28.5 points per game.
 They were invited, as expected, to the NCAA tournament, but despite their overall performance they would receive a 16 seed.
 They traveled west to play number-one seed Stanford Cardinal on their court.
 However, Stanford would be playing without two of their best players—Vanessa Nygaard, who tore an ACL in the Cardinal's final Pac-10 Conference game, and Kristin Folkl, who suffered the same injury shortly after in a practice.
 Despite the losses, the Cardinal were favorites to win the game, as a 16 seed had never beaten a top seed.
 As the team walked onto the court, one of the event workers said "Welcome to real basketball".
 Feaster delivered, scoring 35 points, but it was a teammate, Susie Miller, who hit a three-pointer late in the game to secure the win, representing the first, and still the only time a 16 seed has beaten a one seed in an NCAA women's tournament game.
-The feat has since been matched by the men, as the UMBC Retrievers upset Virginia in 2018.
+The feat has since been matched by the men, as the UMBC Retrievers upset Virginia in 2018, and Fairleigh Dickinson upset Purdue in 2023.

 In 2014, she reached another milestone when Harvard beat Yale 69–65.
 That represented career win 515, pushing her past Princeton men's coach Pete Carril for the most wins by an Ivy League basketball coach.
 In March 2019, Delaney-Smith won her 600th game as an NCAA Division I coach.
 In her last season, Delaney-Smith was one of only three active head coaches, and the only women's head coach, to spend at least 40 years at the same Division I institution.